LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 end
 ```

-In the event handler we want to add a line to our form.
-We use `put_embed` to
+In the event handler we want to add a line to our form, but also don't want to
-change the list of `:lines`.
-To do that we pass a list with all existing lines
-and include an additional line, which is supposed to be without any changes yet,
-therefore the empty list.

-Updating the changeset makes the form render one more entry for `inputs_for/2`,
-so and subsequent parameters from the form sent to the server will also include
-this new line.
+loose any existing changes present in the form, but not yet applied to our
+`base` data.
+We use `get_field` to get whatever the changeset considers the
+current list of lines, including all known changes and then append a new item.
+That new item doesn't have changes, so it's an empty map.
+The modified list is
+then passed to `put_embed` to be set on the changeset.

+This feels like imperative editing the changeset in place and it is.
+But the goal
+really is that the re-rendered form on the client includes new inputs for this
+new item.
+So that they're visible to the user and subsequent `phx-validate` events
+include those `params` to be able to build a changeset.
+No other code of ours
+should need to look at that added item in the changeset again.

 #### Remove a line

-The other step to deal with is the opposite of adding lines: removing lines.
+The second step is the inverse to the previous: removing lines.
+This one also
-This one has a few complexities:
+has a few complexities:

 ##### Identifying the line to delete

-The usual answer to identifying especially database records would be using their
+The usual answer to identifying data especially database records would be using
-primary key, most often the `id`.
-The form we're looking at however allows adding
+primary keys, most often the `id` of a record.
+The form we're looking at however
-new lines, which might only get a fixed id assigned when persisted, so there
+allows adding new lines, which might only get a fixed id assigned when persisted.
-might be many lines without an `id`.
+So there might be many lines without an `id` yet.
+Also not every database record
+has a primary key.

 A more flexible approach is using `@f_line.index`, which `inputs_for` supplies.
-That value doesn't need to know anything about the schema used with `inputs_for`,
+That value is available and works with any schema without our code needing to
-which is really useful.
+depends on any of their details, which is great.

 ##### Deleting existing records

 HTML forms cannot send a value of "empty list".
 The encodings for form data
 only allow for sending data on a form, but not the lack of data.

-If we would just update our changeset to no longer include any removed lines
-that would update the form on the client to include no inputs, so submitted
+If there are two existing lines for our form, we delete the inputs for the first
+line and submit the form everything will work just fine.

+If we however remove all the line inputs and submit the form the `params` would look
-`params` would look like `%{email: "…"}` instead of `%{email: "…", lines: []}`.
+like `%{email: "…"}` instead of `%{email: "…", lines: []}`.
+To ecto `%{email: "…"}`

-To ecto `%{email: "…"}` means "no changes to lines" rather than "delete existing lines".
+means "no changes to lines" rather than "delete existing lines".
+That's obviously

-This can be avoided by being more explicit.
-Instead of removing lines, which are
+not what we want.

+There are few ways to work around that issue, but the cleanest is to be more more
+explicit about deletions.
+Instead of removing inputs for existing lines from the
-persisted, we update them with a flag, which makes them be deleted when the form
+form immediatelly, we instead update a flag on to be deleted lines, which makes
+them be deleted when the form is saved.

-is saved.
-For that we need to update the schema and its `changeset/2` function.
+For that to happen we need to go back and update the schema and its `changeset/2`
+function slightly to make the delete on save part work.

 ```elixir
 embeds_many :lines, Line, on_replace: :delete do